PierreAg1/stock_analysis/README.md

 ## Visualizations
 - **Rolling Volatility Over Time**:
   - Includes a line plot of rolling volatility.
-  - Key events (e.g., announcements) are marked for contextual understanding.
+  - Key events  are marked for contextual understanding.

 ## How to Run the Notebook
 1. **Dependencies**: